mdimado/PaperChat/README.md

 ### Overview

-This repository contains code for an AI-powered chat application that allows users to upload PDF documents, perform queries, and receive responses based on the content of the uploaded documents.
+This repository contains code for an AI-powered chat application that allows users to upload PDF documents, perform queries, and receive responses based on the content of the uploaded document.